Blood antiquities: Yemen

-In Yemen, blood antiquities are financing the Civil War that the country has been suffering since 2015.
+In Yemen, blood antiquities have been used to finance the Yemeni Civil War, which the country has been fighting since 2014.
 The Antiquities Coalition (AC) published a report in 2019 in which it is estimated that, in the country's museums alone, 1,631 historical objects have disappeared.
-The museums affected are the Aden National Museum, the Taiz National Museum and the Zinjibar National Museum; that's not counting the many archaeological sites like Shabwa.
+The museums affected are the Aden National Museum, the Taiz National Museum and the Zinjibar National Museum; this number does not include archaeological sites like Shabwa.
 The illicit trafficking of these pieces is one of the main forms of financing for terrorist groups such as Al-Qaeda in the Arabian Peninsula (AQAP) and the Houthi movement.